ordinaryzelig/southwest_parser/README.md

 - Go to southwest.com from private browser.
 - Search.
-- Copy JSON response for https://www.southwest.com/api/air-booking/v1/air-booking/page/air/booking/shopping
+- Copy request as nodeJS fetch for https://www.southwest.com/api/air-booking/v1/air-booking/page/air/booking/shopping
-- Copy as cURL.
-- `cat <<END | bin/rails headers_from_curl` [paste]
+- Prune all but the headers and paste into config/search_headers.rb.